 Journal of Advances In Allergy & Immunologic Diseases(JAAID)

-Mycobacterial Glycolipids – Role in Immunomodulation and Targets for Vaccine DevelopmentSubmit Manuscript no this topic Topic Articles: 0
+Mycobacterial Glycolipids – Role in Immunomodulation and Targets for Vaccine DevelopmentSubmit Manuscript on this topic

 Diseases caused by mycobacteria are of global importance.
 It is estimated that about 23% of the global population is infected with Mycobacterium tuberculosis (Mtb), leading to 1.4 million deaths annually due to tuberculosis (TB) with one fifth of adult deaths occurring in poor/low-income countries.
 Other mycobacterial diseases such as leprosy and the disease caused by Mycobacterium ulcerans (Buruli ulcer) are also very important and mainly affect individuals in poor countries.

 Owing to their high disease burden, interrupting disease transmission of mycobacterial infections is of crucial importance globally.
 This would not only require early detection of infected individuals combined with adequate treatment, but also prevention through vaccination.
 Effective tools to achieve early diagnosis for all mycobacterial infections remain mostly lacking and the only vaccine in use is BCG.
 For this reason, an intense research effort directed towards designing novel and better vaccination strategies and diagnostic tools is currently underway.
 While most of these efforts have focused on protein/peptide antigens, targeting of carbohydrates and glycolipids is emerging in recent years.
 In this regard, some of the most successful vaccines against bacterial infections like Streptococcus pneumoniae and Neisseria meningitidis are glycoconjugate vaccines that contain carbohydrate antigens conjugated to a carrier protein.